Frequently Asked Questions

 Exclusions

-Does my Personal Auto Policy exclude "business" use?
+BUSINESS USE - Does my Personal Auto Policy exclude 'business' use?

-Yes, but only very specific types of business use are excluded in the Personal Auto Policy (PAP).
+Yes, but only very specific types of business use are excluded in the Personal Auto Policy (or PAP).

 Even though your Personal Auto Policy appears to exclude all business use (except farming and ranching), the exclusion does not apply to “private passenger autos, pickups, motorhomes and vans, or trailers used with one of these vehicles”.
-So, using one of these type vehicles in your own business or in the business of your employer is not excluded except in three very specific cases:
+So, using one of these types of vehicles in your own business or in the business of your employer is not excluded, except in three very specific cases.

 Your PAP excludes all coverage - liability, uninsured / underinsured motorist, medical payments and physical damage - if your vehicle is: